cybergu0ck/notes/02-software-engineering/02-programming-languages/04-js/04-js-oops/03-js-factory-functions.md

 * In the above code, we can see that we donot have the access to the constant `secret`.
 However, we have access to the gotSecret function (which has access to `secret` because of **_closure_**)
 * We can create private variables, constants and functions using closure.

+* To understand the crux of this and the lexical environment, head over to [javascript.info](https://javascript.info/closure)

 <br>
 <br>